-I/We (name of shareholder as per NRIC, ir n capital letters) NRIC No./ID N No./Company No (new) (old) of (full address) being a memb per(s) of the abovenamed Company, hereby appoir nt (name of proxy as per NRIC, in capital letters) NRIC No. (r new) (old) or failing him/l her (name of pro xy per NRIC, ir capital letters) NRIC No (new) (old) or failin g him/her the ( Chairman of the be held at No 2013 at 10.00 /our proxy to vote for me/us on my/our behalf at the 9, Jalan 3/91A, Taman Shamelin Perkasa, Cheras 56 am and at each and every adjournment thereof.
-RESOLUTIONS FOR AGAINST Resolution 1 Receive of Statutory Financial Statements and Ro eports Resolution 2 Approval of Directors' Fees of RM19,000.00 Resolution 3 Re-election of Ms Gan Pik Mui as Director Resolution 4 Re-appointment of Mr Liaw Boo Lai @ Leow Bo ng Lai as Director Resolution 5 Appointment of Messrs KPMG as Auditors Resolution 6 Authority to allot and issue shares pursuant to Se Companies Act, 1965 ection 132D of the e with an "X" in the spaces provided above on how e or abstain from voting at his discretion.) v you wish your vote to be e cast.
-If you do o not do so, the For appointment of shareholdings to be Signature/Com mon Seal Deventes NI SISSE In all I No. of shares Percentage Number of sha res held: Proxy 1 % Date: Proxy 2 1,000/ Date Total 100% Notes: 1 1 .
-1 .
-1 .1
+/We (name of shareholder as per NRIC, in NRIC No./ID No./Company No (new) (old) of (full address) being a member(s) of the abovenamed Company, hereby appoint (name of proxy as per NRIC, in capital letters) NRIC No. (new) (old) or failing him/her (name of proxy per NRIC , in capital letters)

+NRIC No. \\\\\\\\\ (old) or failing him/her\ the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Twenty-First Annual General Meeting of the Company to be held at No 9, Jalan 3/91A, Taman Shamelin Perkasa, Cheras 56100 Kuala Lumpur on Friday, the 26th day of September 2014 at 10.00 am and at each and every adjournment thereof.

+My/our proxy is to vote as indicated below:

+RESOLUTIONS FOR AGAINST Resolution 1 Receive of Statutory Financial Statements and Reports Resolution 2 Approval of Directors' Fees of RM19,000.00 Resolution 3 Re-election of Mr Loy Kwee Keow as Director Resolution 4 Re-appointment of Mr Liaw Boo Lai @ Leow Bong Lai as Director Resolution 5 Appointment of Messrs KPMG as Auditors Resolution 6 To retain Mr Loy Kwee Keow as Independent Non-Executive Director Resolution 7 To retain Mr Liaw Boo Lai @ Leow Bong Lai as Independent Non-Executive Director Resolution 8 Authority to allot and issue shares pursuant to Section 132D of the Companies Act, 1965

+(Please indicate with an "X" in the spaces provided above on how you wish your vote to be cast.
+If you do not do so, the proxy will vote or abstain from voting at his discretion.)

+For appointment of two proxi shareholdings to be represente

+Signature/Common Seal No. of share s Percentage

+Number of shares held: Proxy 1 %

+Proxy 2 %

+Date: Total 100%

+Notes: